scalar-labs/scalar-terraform/examples/azure/README.md

 ### Create Cassandra resources

-To use Cassy to backup Cassandra data (enabled by default), you need to create a storage account before creating resources with `scalar-terraform`.
+Before creating Cassandra resources with `terraform apply`, you probably need to configure for Cassy to manage backups of Cassandra data.

+The first thing you need to do for Cassy is create a storage account in the same resource group as the network resource created in the previous section and create a blob type container in the storage account.

+Then, update `example.tfvars` with the container URL as follows.
 Note that it must be in the resource group created by the network module in the previous section.

 Then, create a blob type container in the storage account, and update `example.tfvars` as follows.